Quantum information-cost relations and fluctuations beyond thermal environments: A thermodynamic inference approach

 \section{Quantum systems knowing fluctuations}

-Previously, we examined an information–cost relation for quantum systems with multiple conserved charges, adopting the conventional perspective--prevalent in existing literature--that interprets changes in the mean values of observables as the relevant thermodynamic cost for completing quantum processes.
+Previously, we obtained and examined an information-cost relation for quantum systems in which only the mean values of charges are accessible.
+We adopted the conventional perspective--prevalent in existing literature--that interprets changes in the mean values of these charges as the relevant thermodynamic cost for completing quantum processes.
 This convention originates largely from the LP which was initially formulated in the context of classical information erasure process where mean values are indeed the quantities of primary interest.
-However, at the nanoscale, thermodynamic fluctuations of observables become ubiquitous and significant--yet they lie beyond the scope of current formulations of information–cost relations.
+However, at the nanoscale, thermodynamic fluctuations of observables become ubiquitous and significant--yet they lie beyond the scope of current formulations of information-cost relations.

 In order to develop a more complete description of quantum processes, it is essential to account for changes not only in the mean values but also in the higher-order fluctuations of observables.
 To illustrate this point, consider the following example: A single qubit with Hamiltonian $H_S=\omega \sigma_z/2$ couples to a zero-temperature bath and undergoes an {\it ideal} qubit reset process.
 The system starts from the maximally mixed state $\rho_i=\frac{1}{2}\mathrm{I}$ (where $\mathrm{I}$ denotes a $2\times 2$ identity matrix) and ends in the ground state $\rho_f=|g\rangle\langle g|$, with $\sigma_z|g\rangle=-|g\rangle$.
 The energy change during the process is $E_i-E_f=\omega/2$, where $E_{i,f}\equiv\mathrm{Tr}[\rho_{i,f}H_S]$.
 This energy loss is dissipated as heat and satisfies the Landauer lower bound \cite{Timpanaro.20.PRL}.
 However, attention must also be paid to the change in energy fluctuation.
 One first notes that the final pure state renders a vanishing energy fluctuation $\mathrm{Var}[H_S]_f\equiv\mathrm{Tr}[\rho_f(H_S-E_f\cdot \mathrm{I})^2]=0$, while the initial energy fluctuation is $\mathrm{Var}[H_S]_i=\omega^2/4$.
 Hence, we also expect a finite change in energy fluctuation $\mathrm{Var}[H_S]_i-\mathrm{Var}[H_S]_f=\omega^2/4$ which can be comparable in magnitude to the energy change itself.
 Therefore, to successfully drive the system through such a designed quantum process, it is not sufficient to compensate only the first-order energy changes; adjustment of higher-order fluctuations are also required to ensure accurate realization of the target quantum dynamics.
 For later convenience, we propose to interpret the change in fluctuation as a fluctuation cost related to the quantum process, thereby extending the conventional notion of thermodynamic cost beyond mean values.